 how long does it take for a girl to get pregnant after having sex?

-There are a few different kinds of emergency contraception (AKA the morning-after pill).
+There are a few different kinds of emergency contraception.
 The best kind for you depends on a few factors — when you had sex, how much you weigh, whether you’re breastfeeding, and what kind is easiest for you to get.
 But no matter which kind, EC works better the sooner you take it.
 You can get emergency contraception from your local drugstore, for free or low cost from your local Planned Parenthood health center, and online.
 It’s totally safe to take the morning-after pill as many times as you need to — it’s just not the best way to prevent unintended pregnancies long-term.
 Birth control that you use before or during sex (like the IUD, implant, pill, condoms, etc.) is way more effective, affordable and convenient.